 We involve key trades early in the process to ensure what is being designed is fit-for-purpose – and practically buildable.
-Apollo’s exclusive service agreements with key consultants and sub-contractors gives a competitive edge in terms of price, quality, programme, and performance.
+Apollo’s exclusive service agreements with key consultants and sub-contractors give a competitive edge in terms of price, quality, programme, and performance.
 There is no substitute for strong relationships.

 Apollo’s experienced site teams manage the full construction process, from site establishment to sub-contractor coordination and Health & Safety Management, all the way through to commissioning and building handover.

-Being a full service design and construction company, we understand the importance of the full project lifecycle.
+Being a full-service design and construction company, we understand the importance of the full project lifecycle.
 Our years of experience have provided us with the knowledge required to save you time and money, taking projects from concept to completion and every step in between.

 The Apollo team is with you from start to finish.
-Our Business Development Managers are experts in their respective fields, and your first point of contact when you are considering a project.
+Our Business Development Managers are experts in their respective fields and your first point of contact when you are considering a project.

 From the earliest stages, they will work alongside you to establish exactly what it is you want and need out of your facility.
-They will assist in identifying the key project deliverables (such as design, budget and programme), while offering specialist advice based on Apollo’s experience and expertises.
+They will assist in identifying the key project deliverables (such as design, budget and programme), while offering specialist advice based on Apollo’s experience and expertise.

 Once a high-level understanding of your project scope is established, you will be presented with a Concept Agreement, outlining the process and associated costs involved in the production of a Concept Report.
-The Concept Report is an incredibly valuable document which allows the project to be defined in sufficient detail to create 100% clarity around what is to be delivered, when, by whom and at what cost – the aim is minimalistic design but with extremely accurate outputs.
+The Concept Report is an incredibly valuable document that allows the project to be defined in sufficient detail to create 100% clarity around what is to be delivered, when, by whom and at what cost – the aim is minimalistic design but with extremely accurate outputs.